annieln/recruiting-challenge/README.md

 __DeepFace__ is used for its facial recognition and verification services.
 It uses pre-trained models to perform tasks such as age estimation, gender detection, and race estimation, which helps generate a generic persona for the detected face in an uploaded image.
 This FastAPI application also employs DeepFace for its face anti-spoofing analysis, which is vital in detecting real images from fake ones.

 ### Data Storage and Management
 The project utilizes in-memory data structures for simplicity, as it allows for quick access and manipulation of data, which is suitable for the initial development and deployment process of this small-scale application.
-However, data is lost when the server is restarted, so a future consideration for persistent and scalable data storage would involve using a database, e.g. SQLite, PostgreSQL.

 - The `profiles` list as an in-memory repository for storing `Profile` objects generated during the application's lifecycle.
 Each `Profile` includes essential descriptors such as id, filename, gender, race, age, and landmarks.
 - The `image` list stores process processed images converted to OpenCV format.
 This facilitates rapid access and manipulation of image data for facial analysis and comparison tasks.